-DS [00:13:44] That were there for the Great Strike and yeah, because you were there while they were being interviewed.
+DS [00:13:44] That were there for the Great Strike because you were there while they were being interviewed.

-PW [00:13:49] Yes.
-And that is the, as I said there, their voices just stayed in my head because I, of course, to do that Sound Heritage magazine I had, oh ,my goodness, I had to go over and over and over.
+PW [00:13:49] Yes, and as I said there, their voices just stayed in my head because I, of course, to do that Sound Heritage magazine I had, oh ,my goodness, I had to go over and over and over.
 And also, at the time, they hired transcriptionists, but they weren't trade unionists, so they had no idea.
-And just like we have to do today, you had you really had to do a lot of research to figure out, okay, did they actually hear this properly.
-And so yeah, I mean kudos to Howie for doing that amazing work and then, and then giving it to the Archives because it's.
-What worries me is I think some of it's gotten corrupted because they haven't been able to digitize all of it.
-And unfortunately, that's, you know, that's why it's so great what the Labour Heritage Centre is doing now, because these things are going to be remembered forever and they're not going to be corrupt.
-Yeah.
+And just like we have to do today, you really had to do a lot of research to figure out, okay, did they actually hear this properly.
+I mean kudos to Howie for doing that amazing work and then giving it to the Archives because what worries me is I think some of it's gotten corrupted because they haven't been able to digitize all of it.
+And unfortunately, that's,why it's so great what the Labour Heritage Centre is doing now, because these things are going to be remembered forever and they're not going to be corrupt.